Approximation-Aware Bayesian Optimization: Approximation-Aware Bayesian Optimization

 \subsection{\ourmethod{} for Knowledge Gradient (KG)}

-Although non-trivial, the KG acquisition is also a posterior-expected utility, where the underlying utility function is given by the maximum predictive mean value anywhere in the input domain \textit{after} conditioning on a new observation $(\vx, y)$:
+Although non-trivial, the KG acquisition is also a posterior-expected utility, where the underlying utility function is given by the maximum predictive mean value anywhere in the input domain \textit{after} conditioning on a new observation $(\vx, y) \in \mathcal{X} \times \mathcal{Y}$:

 Note that the utility function as defined above is not non-negative: the maximum predictive mean of a Gaussian process can be negative.
 For this reason, the utility function is commonly (and originally, \textit{e.g.} \citealp[Eq.
 4.11]{frazier2009knowledge}) written in the literature as the \textit{difference} between the new maximum mean after conditioning on $(\vx, y)$ and the maximum mean beforehand: { } where \(\mu^{+}_{t} \triangleq \max_{\vx'' \in \mathcal X} E \left[ f(\vx'') \mid \mathcal D_t \right]\).
-Note $\mu^{+}_{t}$ plays the role of a simple constant as it depends on neither $\vx$ nor $y$.
-Similarly to the EI acquisition, this utility is not strictly positive, and we thus define its ``soft'' variant: { } Here, $c^{+}$ acts as $\mu^{+}_{t}$ by making $u_{\mathrm{KG}}$ positive as often as possible.
+Note that $\mu^{+}_{t}$ plays the role of a simple constant as it depends on neither $\vx$ nor $y$.
+Similarly to the EI acquisition, this utility is still not strictly positive, and we thus define its ``softplus-ed'' variant: { } Here, $c^{+}$ acts as $\mu^{+}_{t}$ by making $u_{\mathrm{KG}}$ positive as often as possible.
 This is particularly important when the GP predictive mean is negative as a consequence of the objective values being negative.
 One natural choice of constant is using $\mu^{+}_{t}$; however, we find that simply choosing $c^{+} = y^{+}_{t}$ works well and is more computationally efficient.
+Here, $y^{+}_{t}$ is the highest value of $y_{t}$ (the highest objective value observed so far).

-\paragraph{One-shot KG \ourmethod{}.} The \ourmethod{} using $u_{\mathrm{SKG}}$ results in an expensive nested optimization problem.
+\paragraph{One-Shot KG \ourmethod{}.} The \ourmethod{} using $u_{\mathrm{SKG}}$ results in an expensive nested optimization problem.
 To address this, we use an approach similar to the one-shot knowledge gradient method of \citet{balandat2020botorch}.
 For clarity, we will define the reparameterization function